Welcome to the contributor team

 • Again, The Indiependent is run by volunteers so we will always try and get your work up as soon as we can, but please appreciate that none of us do this full time.
 If you feel an editor is not following the above commitments, please email Beth: [email protected]

 We’re sorry for the serious nature of these T&Cs.
-While we’re really excited to have grown so substantially in 2020, we have reached a level where it is important for us to implement this policy as a means of ensuring i) our output remains high quality ii) contributing to the site is a mutually rewarding process for both contributors/editors and iii) editors can give everyone’s work the attention it deserves.
+While we’re really excited to have grown so substantially, we have reached a level where it is important for us to implement this policy as a means of ensuring i) our output remains high quality ii) contributing to the site is a mutually rewarding process for both contributors/editors and iii) editors can give everyone’s work the attention it deserves.
 One person who refuses to comply with these guidelines can take valuable editorial time away from contributors who are polite, and submit clean, high-quality copy.

 The Style Guide - aka The Bible